justkorix/lightspeed-backbin-discount/README.md

 - The workflow file is in the correct location (`.github/workflows/`)
 - The cron schedule is correct for your timezone

-### Script runs but no items are discounted
+### Script runs but no products are discounted
 **Possible reasons:**
+1. Products don't have any tags at all (script only processes tagged products)
-1. Items don't have tags in format `new release-YYYY-MM-DD`
+2. Products don't have tags in format `new release-YYYY-MM-DD`
-2. Items aren't older than 14 days yet
+3. Products aren't older than 14 days yet
-3. Items are archived in Lightspeed
-4. Items don't have a default price set
+4. Products don't have a retail price set

 **How to debug:**
 - Look at the workflow logs (Actions tab)
-- Check "Items without date tags" count
+- Check "Products without any tags" count
+- Check "Products with tags but no date tag" count
-- Manually verify a few items in Lightspeed have proper tags
+- Manually verify a few products in Lightspeed have proper tags

 ### Can't see clearance price at POS
 **Solutions:**
 1. Verify the script ran successfully (check Actions logs for green checkmark)
-2. Check that the item has the clearance price in Lightspeed:
+2. Check that the price book exists in Lightspeed:
-   - Go to Inventory → Search for item
+   - Go to **Setup** → **Price Books**
-   - Look at Pricing section
-   - Should see "Comics Clearance - 20% Off" price
+   - Look for "Comics Clearance - 20% Off"
+   - Click it to see which products are included
-3. Ensure staff user has permission to view/select multiple price levels
+3. Ensure staff know how to activate price books at the POS
-4. If using Lightspeed desktop app, sync the POS
+4. Check that staff have permission to use price books

-### API Key or Account ID errors
+### API Token or Domain errors
 **Error message**: `FATAL ERROR: 401 Unauthorized` or `403 Forbidden`

 **Solutions:**
-1. Verify your API key is correct in GitHub Secrets
+1. Verify your Personal Access Token is correct in GitHub Secrets
-2. Check that your API key hasn't expired
+2. Check that your token hasn't been revoked
-3. Ensure your API key has proper permissions (read/write items)
+3. Ensure your token has proper permissions (requires Plus plan)
+4. Verify your domain prefix is correct (e.g., `strangeadventures`)
-4. Regenerate API key in Lightspeed if needed
+5. Regenerate token in Lightspeed if needed

-### Items are being processed multiple times
+### Products are being processed multiple times
 **This is expected behavior!** The script:
-- Updates existing clearance prices each time it runs
+- Updates the price book each time it runs
-- Ensures prices stay at 20% off even if default price changes
+- Ensures prices stay at 20% off even if retail price changes
-- This is safe and won't create duplicate price levels
+- This is safe and won't create duplicate price books

 ## Testing Locally (Optional)